Culture Circle — Building Trust in India's Sneaker Resale Market

 UX ResearchUX Research

-Iterations & Trade-offs
+Iterations & trade-offs

 Early versions leaned into bold visuals and dense layouts.
 They looked exciting but slowed decisions.
 I traded excitement for clarity by simplifying layouts, reducing visual noise, and strengthening hierarchy around price and sellers.

-Key observations
+Key learnings

 • Trust is the primary feature in high-value B2C products